Know When to Give Love and When to Give Money This Valentine's Day

 He dedicates a chapter to explaining how financial opposites should approach gift-giving.
 I asked Dr. Rick to provide insight into how we can best play Cupid.

-My wife knows I'm within arm's reach of being a Tightwad on Dr. Rick's financial spectrum.
+My wife knows I'm just an arm's length away from being a Tightwad on Dr. Rick's financial spectrum.
 For me, or any tightwad, a sacrifice involves spending enough for her to know it created discomfort.
 This, of course, is in addition to choosing something sentimental and creating an experience we will never forget.

 Be sentimental.
 Write a meaningful note.
 Tightwad spouses must give love, and spendthrift spouses should know how much you care by spending money.